Monochromatic globular clusters as a critical test of formation models for the dark matter deficient galaxies NGC1052-DF2 and NGC1052-DF4: Observed color variation

 The globular clusters in DF2 and DF4 are much brighter than those in Virgo dwarfs, as has been discussed extensively in earlier papers \citep[see][]{dokkum:18b,trujillo:19,shen:21a}, and they are also somewhat bluer.
 There is no evidence for a systematic trend with magnitude when the full sample of confirmed and candidate clusters is considered.
 The photometric uncertainties increase sharply at fainter magnitudes, and in the following we only consider the 18 clusters with errors $<0.015$.
 This sample corresponds to the full sample of clusters with $M_{606}<-8.6$.

 The mean color of the DF2 and DF4 clusters is nearly identical: $\langle V_{606}-I_{814}\rangle=0.374\pm 0.004$ for DF2 and $\langle V_{606}-I_{814}\rangle= 0.377\pm 0.003$ for DF4,\footnote{The errorbars do not include an uncertainty of $\approx 1$\% in the absolute calibration of the ACS filters, as this systematic error affects all colors and magnitudes by the same amount.} as determined with the biweight estimator \citep{beers:90}.
 The mean color difference is $\Delta_{\rm DF2-DF4}=-0.003 \pm 0.005$.
 The mean colors are compared to those of globular clusters in Virgo galaxies\footnote{The Virgo data are the single-component fits in Table 3 of \citet{peng:06}.} in Fig.\ \ref{cm1.fig} (lower left).
-The clusters in DF2 and DF4 are bluer than those in Virgo galaxies with similar $N_{\rm GC}$.\footnote{The color difference partly reflects an age difference: the DF2 clusters have ages of $9\pm 2$\,Gyr \citep{dokkum:18b,fensch:19} whereas the typical ages of metal-poor globular clusters are similar to those in the Milky Way \citep[see][]{strader:05}.} Furthermore, in the Virgo sample with $N_{\rm GC}<20$ the median color difference between any two data points is $0.036$, an order of magnitude larger than the difference between DF2 and DF4.
+The clusters in DF2 and DF4 are bluer than those in Virgo galaxies with similar $N_{\rm GC}$.\footnote{The color difference partly reflects an age difference: the DF2 clusters have ages of $9\pm 2$\,Gyr \citep{dokkum:18b,fensch:19} whereas the typical ages of metal-poor globular clusters are similar to those in the Milky Way \citep[see][]{strader:05}. {However, this only explains $\sim 1/3$ of the difference.
+We note that the colors of the DF2 and DF4 clusters are similar to those of clusters in the Milky Way: using colors from Table 2 of \citet{bellini:15} and metallicities from \citet{harris:96} (2010 edition) we find $\langle V_{606}-I_{814}\rangle_{\rm MW} \approx 0.38$ for [Fe/H]$=-1.3$.}} Furthermore, in the Virgo sample with $N_{\rm GC}<20$ the median color difference between any two data points is $0.036$, an order of magnitude larger than the difference between DF2 and DF4.

 The cluster-to-cluster scatter is also very small, and within the errors is the same for the two galaxies: $\sigma_{\rm obs}=0.015\pm 0.003$ for DF2 and $\sigma_{\rm obs} = 0.010\pm 0.003$ for DF4.
 The observed scatter in the combined sample of 18 bright globular clusters in DF2 and DF4 is $\sigma_{\rm obs}=0.015\pm 0.002$ (all determined with the biweight estimator; the rms is also $0.015$).
 The intrinsic scatter $\sigma_{\rm intr}$ can be determined by constructing the likelihood function,